hydraulic-software/conveyor/guidebook/docs/known-issues.md

   aware of that and not store data the user can't afford to lose there.
 * Your app won't be able to see the `AppData` directories of other apps unless you adjust your configuration to de-virtualize those directories.
   This should only matter if your app is intended to modify others.

-!!! warning "UNIX domain sockets"
-    UNIX domain sockets may fail if you create them in a virtualized directory on some versions of Windows.
-Conveyor 8+ configures your package to devirtualize the Temp directory so sockets created there should work, but sockets created elsewhere may encounter errors.
-    [Devirtualize](configs/windows.md#virtualization) a directory if you plan to create UNIX domain sockets there.

 ### DLL search path